-Are Paleo cassava tortillas grain-free?
+Are cassava flour tortillas grain-free?

 Yes!
 If you’re new to the term Paleo, don’t worry, you’re not alone.
 The Paleo diet is generally grain-free so you can be certain that these cassava tortillas are entirely free of gluten and grains.

-How do you store Paleo cassava tortillas?
+How do you store cassava flour tortillas?

 You’ll notice that cassava tortillas are best when served right away.